Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Conclusion

 \section{Conclusion}

-In this paper, we propose a new branch-and-bound scheme for solving low-rank matrix completion and basis pursuit problems to certifiable optimality.
+In this paper, we propose a new branch-and-bound scheme for solving low-rank matrix completion problems to certifiable optimality.
 The framework considers matrix perspective relaxations and recursively partitions their feasible regions using eigenvector disjunctions.
-Existing approaches are either scalable heuristics (but without optimality guarantees), or rely on weak McCormick relaxations and thus cannot scale to $n>50$.
-On the other hand, our approach successfully scales to solve matrix completion problems over $150 \times 150$ matrices to certifiable optimality.

-Future work could take three future directions: (1) using eigenvector disjunctions in conjunction with our presolving techniques to improve solution times for other non-convex quadratically constrained problems, such as ACOPF \citep{kocuk2016strong, kocuk2018matrix}, (2) integrating eigenvector disjunctions within existing global solvers, either by default or as a viable and potentially more scalable alternative to McCormick branching, (3) developing stronger convex relaxations for problems where the rank exceeds one.
-Indeed, our numerical results reveal that our new convex relaxation can improve upon the matrix perspective relaxation by over an order of magnitude (in terms of the relative bound gap) in the rank-one case, but performs identically in the rank-two case.
+We provide theoretical and empirical evidence to justify the superiority of eigenvector disjunctions compared with the widely used McCormick disjunctions.
+We further strengthen the semidefinite relaxations via valid inequalities.
+On rank-one matrix completion problems, we numerically find that these inequalities routinely improve the root node gap by an order of magnitude.